The Lower Mainland celebrates the Diwali Festival in autumn with East Indian cultural celebrations taking place in Vancouver, Surrey and elsewhere.

-This article contains information about the following:
+This article contains information about the following topics:

 Click on any of the above links to jump to specific information, or continue reading to learn all about the Diwali Festival.

-Diwali Festival in Metro Vancouver
+Diwali Festival in Vancouver and Surrey

 What is Diwali Fest?

-In Vancouver the Diwali Celebration Society hosts Diwali Fest with the aim of uniting people from different cultures through celebratory events.
+In Vancouver, the Diwali Celebration Society hosts Diwali Fest with the aim of uniting people from different cultures through celebratory events.

 Diwali Downtown Vancouver

 At the event expect to be entertained by a selection of dancers and musicians, and to immerse yourself in a bit of East Indian culture.
 The experience is very interesting.
 Not all performers at the event are of East Indian descent or origin.
 The performances themselves, however, are from or at least strongly influenced by the Indian subcontinent.

 Diwali Downtown Surrey

 Diwali Downtown Surrey took place from 2:00 pm to 5:00 pm on Sunday, November 5th last year.
 It had a Baraat (wedding procession) and Shaadi (wedding ceremony) theme.
 The event usually happens at Surrey City Hall at 13450-104th Avenue.